Sammlung Oppenheimer | Important Meissen Porcelain

 September 14, 05:54 PM GMT

-similarly decorated to the preceding lot, crossed swords mark in underglaze-blue, two dots in gilding.
+similarly decorated to the preceding lot, AR mark in underglaze-blue.

 Dienststelle Mühlmann, The Hague (acquired from the Estate of the above in 1941 on behalf of the Sonderauftrag Linz for the proposed Führermuseum);

 Recovered from the above by Allied Monuments Officers and transferred to the Central Collecting Point Munich (MCCP inv. no. 1610/1);